Work at Breast Cancer Action

 - Passionate and enthusiastic about our work, with a proactive, can-do attitude;

 - Honest and trustworthy and living up to agreements and meeting goals;

 - Excellent interpersonal skills, combining listening skills and self-awareness;

 - Quick learner with the ability to proficiently learn new information and skills;

 - Exceptional judgement and willingness to ask for help;

 - Sense of humor and willingness to take self lightly while working hard;

-The Campaigns Coordinator is a full-time, exempt position.
+The Program Officer is a full-time, exempt position.
 Salary is commensurate with experience.
-Benefits include medical, dental and vision coverage and three weeks paid vacation.
+Benefits include medical, dental and vision coverage and 3 weeks paid vacation.